 While it may feel premature to involve CS before the deal is signed, it’s not.
 One of the biggest friction points in the buying experience is the handoff between the sales and customer success, and friction creates a less-than-stellar buying experience.

-Having CS sit in on the demo allows them to start building those important relationships with stakeholders and hear firsthand about the buyer’s pain points and goals, helping them to get up to speed much faster.
+Having CS sit in on the demo allows them to start building those important relationships with stakeholders and hear firsthand about the buyer’s pain points and goals, which helps them to get up to speed much faster.
 It will also help CS better customize the onboarding and training process if they get an early understanding of how the product will be used.

 Tips to help you pull off the perfect product demo